-§11-200.1-11 Use of prior exemptions, findings of no significant impact, or accepted environmental impact statements to satisfy chapter 343, HRS, for proposed actions. (a) When an agency is considering whether a prior exemption, FONSI, or an accepted EIS satisfies chapter 343, HRS, for a proposed action, the agency may determine that additional environmental review is not required because:

-- (1) The proposed action was a component of, or is substantially similar to, an action that received an exemption, FONSI, or an accepted EIS (for example, a project that was analyzed in a program EIS); - (2) The proposed action is anticipated to have direct, indirect, and cumulative effects similar to those analyzed in a prior exemption, final EA, or accepted EIS; and - (3) In the case of a final EA or an accepted EIS, the proposed action was analyzed within the range of alternatives. - (b) When an agency determines that a prior exemption, FONSI, or an accepted EIS satisfies chapter 343, HRS, for a proposed action, the agency may submit a brief written determination explaining its rationale to the office for publication pursuant to section 11-200.1-4 and the proposed action may proceed without further chapter 343, HRS, environmental review. - (c) When an agency determines that the proposed action warrants environmental review, the agency may submit a brief written determination explaining its rationale to the office for publication pursuant to section 11-200.1-4 and the agency shall proceed to comply with subchapter 7. - (d) Agencies shall not, without careful examination and comparison, use past determinations and previous EISs to apply to the action at hand.
-The action for which a determination is sought shall be thoroughly reviewed prior to the use of previous determinations and previously accepted EISs.
-Further, when previous determinations and previous EISs are considered or incorporated by reference, they shall be substantially relevant to the action being considered.
-[Eff AUG - 9 2019] (Auth: HRS §§343-5, 343-6) (Imp: HRS §§343-5, 343-6)
+- §11-200.1-11 Use of Prior Exemptions, Findings of No Significant Impact, or Accepted Environmental Impact Statements to Satisfy Chapter 343, HRS for Proposed Activities. (a) When an agency is considering whether a prior exemption, FONSI, or an accepted EIS satisfies chapter 343, HRS for a proposed activity, the agency may determine that additional environmental review is not required because: - (1) The proposed activity was a component of, or is substantially similar to, an action that received an exemption, FONSI, or an accepted EIS (for example, a project that was analyzed in a programmatic EIS); - (2) The proposed activity is anticipated to have direct, indirect, and cumulative effects similar to those analyzed in a prior exemption, final EA, or accepted EIS; and - (3) In the case of a final EA or an accepted EIS, the proposed activity was analyzed within the range of alternatives. - (b) When an agency determines that a prior exemption, FONSI, or an accepted EIS satisfies chapter 343, HRS for a proposed activity, the agency may submit a brief written determination explaining its rationale to the office for publication pursuant to section 11-200.1-4 and the proposed activity may proceed without further chapter 343, HRS environmental review. - (c) When an agency determines that the proposed activity warrants environmental review, the agency may submit a brief written determination explaining its rationale to the office for publication pursuant to section 11-200.1-4 and the agency shall proceed to comply with subchapter 7.
+[Eff] (Auth: HRS §§ 343-5, 343-6) (Imp: HRS §§ 343-5, 343-6)